-WVP was established in order to restore a five-building complex of historic properties in downtown DeLand left in decay for decades.
-During this time Hall also sold hundreds of derelict buildings from St. Augustine to Orlando.
-The desolate neighborhood that Hall was instrumental in redeveloping has been steadily filled with the laughter of children and productive adults as urban residential living returned to historic downtown DeLand.
+WVP was established in 2001 in order to restore a five-building complex of historic properties in downtown DeLand the city had allowed to decay for decades.
+Prior to and during this time Hall also sold hundreds of derelict buildings from St. Augustine to Orlando working for several other real estate companies.
+The desolate neighborhood Hall was instrumental in redeveloping steadily turned from drugs and prostitution into an array of cozy dwellings and productive adults.
+Urban residential living returned to historic downtown DeLand.
 Front porches were restored, sidewalks re-poured, homes painted, and picket fences built.
-Residents walk to work, the library, to the best restaurants in the county, to art galleries, and antique shops.
-A small art galley, neighborhood museum, and antique shop are open in the Garden District as well as the award-winning preservation project, FloridaWild Veterinary Hospital, completed by Hall in 2006.
-DeLand's Intermodal Transportation Center is in the works as well as the Alabama Greenway which will link a variety of sporting venues to residential areas and Stetson University.
+Residents walked to w ork, the library, to cozy bars and restaurants, art galleries, and antique shops.
+But wait….the story gets better then, sad to report, crashes.

-Located adjacent to downtown DeLand between Howry and Euclid Avenues (north and south) and Woodland Boulevard and Amelia Avenue (east and west) the Garden District, once a neglected 4-square block of over 90 dilapidated buildings sporting drugs, prostitutes, and decay, was featured in the April 2004 issue of Southern Living.
-This New Urbanism Movement reinforced a sense of community, safety, and enthusiasm for downtown DeLand.
+Located adjacent to downtown DeLand between Howry and Euclid Avenues (north and south) and Woodland Boulevard and Amelia Avenue (east and west) the Garden District, once a neglected 4-square block of over 80 dilapidated buildings sporting drugs, prostitutes, and decay, was featured in the April 2004 issue of Southern Living This New Urbanism Movement reinforced a sense of community, safety, and enthusiasm for downtown DeLand.
 The enhancement of a once neglected area adjacent to Town Center brought renewed pride and commitment to its citizens.
-There is still work to be done in the neighborhood as restoration efforts continue.

 WHETHER NEW HOUSES, OLD HOUSES, OR IN BETWEEN,